 Preferred stockholders are entitled to the number of votes they would have upon conversion of their preferred shares into common stock.

-The authorized, issued and outstanding Series A, B, C, and D shares of convertible preferred stock were as follows:
+6. STOCKHOLDERS' EQUITY (CONTINUED) The authorized, issued and outstanding Series A, B, C, D, and E shares of convertible preferred stock were as follows (in thousands):

 WARRANTS